nehalvpatel/cgui/README.md

 **Name**: whatever you call your rig, optional
 **Address**: the local or remote IP address of the rig
 **Port**: the port you set in the cgminer arguments, probably 4028

+Also, remember to edit the timezone with one from [this list](http://php.net/manual/en/timezones.php).